 How is this text relevant to scenography?

 This text is highly relevant to students of theatrical design in both explicit and implicit ways.
-Explicitly, it discusses the lighting, makeup and costume design of Japanese theatrical forms (Noh, Kabuki, Bunraku).
-Implicitly, it deals directly with the major aesthetic question of Western theater which conventionally presumes a dark room from which narrative and subjects are revealed.
-Importantly, it gives voice to important concerns of theater designers, such as creating atmosphere, careful observation, color interaction and cultural styles.
+Explicitly, it is an appreciation of light in general, and it discusses the lighting, makeup and costume design of Japanese theatrical forms (Noh, Kabuki, Bunraku).
+Implicitly, it deals with the major aesthetic question of Western theater which conventionally presumes a dark room from which narrative and subjects are revealed.
+Importantly, it gives voice to important concerns of theatrical designers, such as creating atmosphere, careful observation, color interaction and cultural styles.